Introduction

 +---------------------+--------------------------------------+

-Once the IP address is available, it can be attached to the VM with the
+Once an IP address is available, it can be attached to the VM with the

 following command: